tommite/pub-statins-br/src/paper.md

 - TODO: Results of preference elicitation from some "experts" using different elicitation techniques (?)
 - NOTE/Tommi: need to elicit piecewise partial value functions (bisection?), weight ranges (interval swing), and the MAVT parameterization using indirect techniques
 - NOTE/Tommi: I guess we will make the case analysis using policy/prescription decision preferences, and discuss later on what would be the differences/challenges when trying to model population preferences?
-- Results from a SMAA analysis, using (i) linear partial VF and (ii) piecewise linear partial VFs
+- Results from a SMAA analysis, using (i) linear partial VF and (ii) piecewise linear partial VFs, with different accuracy of the preferences

 Discussion
 ---
-- TODO: Describe the pros and cons of MAUT (Tommi and Douwe)
+- TODO: Describe why we did not apply MAUT / the cons of MAUT (Tommi and Douwe)
+- TODO: policy implications, mainly for prescribing and treatment selections, but possibly also touching on the other settings we introduced at the beginning (Huseyin and Aris)

 Study highlights
 ---